 Feet Strengthening of the intrinsic muscles of the foot can be helpful but take much longer to train.
 The above exercises will help the ankle, feet, and big toes stabilise.
 These exercises will make it easier for a ballet dancer to do pointe work and demi-pointe work.
 You can try the calf exercises in pointe shoes if you prefer.

 If you have any questions about any of these exercises, please do get in contact.

-Our foot expert, James, would be delighted to help.
+Our foot expert, James, has years of experience treating dancers of all levels and would be delighted to help.